alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Character arcs attract our attention because they reveal a character's inner values and abilities during conflict.
 - The greater the conflict, the more we are able to understand their true character.

+**Emotion through challenge**
+- Challenge is an important part of game design.
+- Players feels galvanized when successfully completing a challenge.
+- Focusing on a difficult challenge may be pleasurable.
+- Failing a challenge may cause an emotional kick causing the player to wants to try again if they feel like there is a fair possibility of succeeding next time.
+- Some games may not have a predetermined challenge to them but leave to the player to find their own.

 ## Part 2 - Game Crafting

 ### Elegance